Balancing out Bias: Achieving Fairness Through Balanced Training: Demographic Factors Improve Fairness

 Ignoring demographic-specific features can lead to bias even when the training data has been balanced \citep{wang2019balanced,NEURIPS2020_07fc15c9}.
-Our approach to dealing with this is, rather than removing demographic information from representations, to use a gated model that uses augmented representations corresponding to input demographic labels.
+Instead, as suggested by \citet{hovy-yang-2021-importance}, addressing demographic factors is essential for NLP to get closer to the goal of human-like language understanding, and increase fairness.
+Our approach to dealing with this is, rather than removing demographic information, to use a gated model that uses demographic labels as input.

 As can be seen in Figure~\ref{fig:gated_model}, the gated model consists of $(1+|G|)$ encoders: one shared encoder, and a dedicated encoder for each demographic group in $G$.\footnote{Strictly speaking, it is possible to achieve a similar effect with $|G|$ encoders by merging one group with the shared encoder, and using post-hoc correction to separate out the general from the group-specific representation \citep{Kang:2020}.} Formally, let $E$ denote the shared encoder, $E_{j}$ denote the encoder for the $j$-th demographic group, $C$ denote the classifier, and $g_{i}$ be a 1-hot input such that $g_{i,j}$ is $1$ if the instance $(x_{i}, g_{i}, y_{i})$ belongs to the $j$-th group, and 0 otherwise.
-The prediction for an instance is:
+The prediction for an instance is: $\hat{y}_{i} = C(h_{i}^{s}, h_{i}^{g})$, where $h_{i}^{s} = E(x_{i})$ and $h_{i}^{g} = \sum_{j=1}^{|G|}g_{i,j}E_{j}(x_{i})$.
+The two inputs are concatenated and input to the classifier $C$.